gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 import { handleStatic } from "gatsby-plugin-fastify/plugins/static";
 ```

-For an example on how to use these you can copy the `serveGatsby` implementation file from [`src/plugins/gatsby.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/plugins/gatsby.ts).
+For an example on how to use these you see the `serveGatsby` implementation file from [`src/plugins/gatsby.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/plugins/gatsby.ts).

 ## Gatsby Functions